'Mumma died because she got very ill': Devastated husband speaks out

-WARNING: THIS STORY REFERS TO SUICIDE AND MENTAL HEATH.
+WARNING: THIS STORY REFERS TO SUICIDE AND MENTAL HEALTH.

 Alastair Taylor lights a candle for his wife every night.